perdaf/bestPlacesToSee/readme.md

   - [x] Setup Express App
   - [x] Setup Not Found and Error Middlewares
   - [x] Setup MongoDb with Docker
-    - mongoose can connect with a auth connection !
+    - mongoose can connect with a auth connection :shit: !
-    - check why [ ]!
+    - check why [ ] :no_mouth: !

   #### What data will we store?
     - Place